tknishh/KuroBulls/EMAIL CONNECTION/README.md

 To check the how the 0.6 probablity comes here check the hypothessis testing excel file.

 ### What we need
-A cypher query that searches the longest path and retruns the summation of the relevancy score between them.
+A cypher query that searches the longest path and returns the summation of the relevancy score between them.